aws-samples/non-profit-blockchain/ngo-lambda/README.md

 5. Install the npm dependencies
 6. Create the IAM role and policies
 7. Create the Lambda function
+8. Create a VPC Endpoint to Secrets Manager
-8. Test the Lambda function
+9. Test the Lambda function

 ## Step 1 - Copy the Managed Blockchain certificate